 Visit legalchoices.org.uk for guidance about instructing all types of lawyer (including about no-win no-fee arrangements, and free initial appointments).

 5. Legal aid (funded by Government)

-Publicly funded legal advice and representation is available in certain areas of law but usually only for those with very limited means.
-See page 14.
+Publicly funded legal advice and representation is available in certain areas of law but usually only for those with very limited means (pg 13).